 Scouts BSA Handbook Costs

-Just like Cub Scout books, the Scouts BSA handbook costs $16.99.
-Each merit badge pamphlet will run $4.99, but those are bought on an as-needed basis and not upfront.
+Just like Cub Scout books, the Scouts BSA handbook costs $24.99.
+Each merit badge pamphlet will run $5.99 (digital ones are $4.99), but those are bought on an as-needed basis and not upfront.
 Also, it isn’t mandatory to buy the merit badge pamphlets.
-When I was a scout, I just did my merit badge research online and by using books.
+When I was a Scout, I just did my merit badge research online and by using books.

-The only time a scout is likely to purchase a new handbook would be if theirs is damaged or if a new edition is released (but it’s also optional to upgrade).
+The only time a Scout is likely to purchase a new handbook would be if theirs is damaged or if a new edition is released (but it’s typically optional to upgrade).

 Scouts BSA Fees and Yearly Costs

-Much like the Cub Scouts, yearly costs for being a part of the Scouts BSA consists of three parts:
+Much like the Cub Scouts, yearly costs for being a part of the Scouts BSA consist of three to four parts:

 - Troop dues